How to avoid (apparent) signaling in Bell tests: Motivation

-{\em Motivation.---} Bell inequalities were conceived to test whether quantum theory can be replaced by a local realistic theory \cite{Bell64}.
-However, today the role and purpose of Bell tests has changed and the particular value of the Bell parameter is used to quantify, e.g., the rate of the device-independent secure key generation \cite{ABGMPS07, ARV16}, the degree of entanglement \cite{GT09}, the advantages in communication complexity \cite{BZPZ04, BCMW10}, the robustness of incompatibility \cite{HKR15}, the dimension \cite{BPAGMS07}, the degree of self-testing \cite{BP15}, and the number of private random bits \cite{AM16}.
+Bell inequalities were conceived to test whether quantum theory can be replaced by a local hidden-variable theory \cite{Bell64}.
+However, today the role and purpose of Bell tests has changed and the particular value of the Bell parameter is used to quantify, for example, the rate of the device-independent secure key generation \cite{ABGMPS07, ARV16, NDN22,ZVR22}, the degree of entanglement \cite{GT09, MBLHG13}, the advantages in communication complexity \cite{BZPZ04, BCMW10}, the robustness of incompatibility \cite{HKR15, CBLC16, CS16}, the dimension \cite{BPAGMS07}, the degree of self-testing \cite{PR92, BP15, K16}, and the number of private random bits \cite{AM16}.
 The experimental value is also crucial when we investigate the physical limits of correlations \cite{CMACGLMSZNBLGK13, CLBGK15, PJC15} and test how close we can get to the upper bound according to quantum theory \cite{Tsirelson80} or whether it is even possible to exceed this bound.

-Bell tests are based on the assumption of nonsignaling, i.e., that two independent, separated experiments cannot influence each other.
+Bell tests are based on the assumption of nonsignaling, that is, that two independent, separated experiments cannot influence each other.
 This assumption is so natural that there seems to be little value in making the effort of testing whether it is satisfied.
-However, there are claims that ``at least 90\% of the Bell experiments have apparent signaling'' \cite{Gisin17}, and, as we demonstrate here, various different systematic errors in experiments can be held responsible for this effect.
-For certain tasks such as ruling out local hidden variable models, a small amount of signaling does not constitute a problem since there are tools that demonstrate that the conclusion of impossibility of local realism holds even in this case \cite{HBD15, GVW15, SMC15, W16}.
-However, for quantitative applications, these tools do not exist and, in general, it is desirable to establishes values for Bell parameters that are universally viable and not tied to specific applications.
+However, as we demonstrate here, various different systematic errors in experiments can be held responsible for producing apparent signaling.
+The apparent signaling considered here is statistically significant and goes beyond the nonsignaling conditions arising from statistical fluctuations.
+It should be noted that our work concerns Bell experiments where fair--sampling is an assumption.
+In contrast, in the loophole--free Bell tests \cite{HBD15, GVW15, SMC15, W16}, all known effects that could create apparent signaling have been eliminated and consequently the data is free of this defect \cite{HBD15, GVW15, SMC15, W16}.